 If you have available floor space to add more racking, consider adding a pick module as opposed to a basic rack system of only frames and beams.
 Integrating a pick module to your existing facility can increase storage density because it provides more density and selectivity compared to a standard pallet rack system.

 A pick module is a high-density, often multi-level storage unit that’s composed of dynamic and static racking systems and can incorporate mezzanines, conveyors and other material handling equipment.
 Pick modules take advantage of vertical space within your warehouse, so it frees up valuable floor space that can be used for more storage.
 Pick modules are also designed to advance the efficiency of product flow by reducing walking and/or equipment travel times.

 This case study showcases how one company was provided a design that allows them to reconfigure their layout to incorporate a very narrow aisle width to accommodate their future growth.

-In this case study, learn how this company expanded their climate-controlled distribution center with integrating a rack supported cooler and freezer.
+In this case study, learn how this company expanded its climate-controlled distribution center with integrating a rack supported cooler and freezer.
 Because the rack system serves as the structural base, it eliminated the need for columns and provided higher storage density.

 Connect with Us!